U.S. says Turkish gold trader facing Iran trial invoked Erdogan ties

 “I explained it that day at the wedding,” Zarrab told the co-defendant, according to prosecutors.
 “I will go back and will say, Mr. Prime Minister, if you approve, give me a license, I will go though BDDK (the Turkish bank regulator) even if I bought the bank anyway.”

-The allegations were made on the same day Atilla’s lawyers said Zarrab has “essentially not participated” in the case and that Atilla might be the only defendant appearing at trial.
+In a separate filing, Atilla’s lawyers have said Zarrab has “essentially not participated” in the case and that Atilla might be the only defendant appearing at trial.

 This raised speculation that Zarrab might be preparing a guilty plea or to cooperate, or that charges against him may change.